 What is Customs 2020?

-Customs 2020 is an EU cooperation programme which provides national customs administrations with the possibility to create and exchange information and expertise.
+Customs 2020 is an EU cooperation programme.
+It enables national customs administrations to create and exchange information and expertise.

-It allows joint development and operation of major trans-European IT systems and establishment of networks by bringing together national officials from across Europe.
+It allows joint developing and operating major trans-European IT systems together, as well as establishing networks by bringing together national officials from across Europe.

 Infographic: The Customs 2020 programme